-Note: For more information on how to enable CRC checking during backup, see Backup Procedure.
+Note: For more information on how to enable CRC checking during backup, see Perform a Database Level Backup.

 Each source that you select to back up is saved on media as an individual session.
 You can scan a single session or an entire media.
 To view the results of the Scan job in the Job Queue, click the Log tab.